Bmi Doctors

 semaglutide and acne 2

-5. Isoniazid and Rifampin: These antibiotics, used to treat tuberculosis, can also lead to acne breakouts.
+5. Isoniazid and Rifampin: Antibiotics for tuberculosis can lead to breakouts.

 Recognizing Drug-Induced Acne